Red Hat Certified Engineer Exam

-This exam is based on Red Hat Enterprise Linux® 8 and Red Hat Ansible Engine 2.7.
+This exam is based on Red Hat Enterprise Linux® 8.4 and Red Hat Ansible Automation Platform 1.2.

 - Experienced Red Hat Enterprise Linux system administrators seeking validation of their skills or require a certification either by their organization or based on a mandate (DoD 8570 directive)